apache/cassandra-java-driver/manual/core/integration/README.md

 [Dropwizard](http://metrics.dropwizard.io/4.0.0/manual/index.html) library.

 The dependency is declared as required, but metrics are optional.
-If you've disabled all metrics, and never call [Session.getMetrics] anywhere in your application, you can remove the dependency:
+If you've disabled all metrics, or if you are using a [different metrics framework](../../developer/common/metrics), and you never call [Session.getMetrics] anywhere in your application, then you can remove the dependency:

 ```xml
 <dependency>